Skip to main content

 Must-Try Dishes: House special roll, Salmon avocado roll, Assorted sashimi platter

-What makes it special: A casual, centrally located sushi shop balancing big roll selection with fair pricing.
+What Makes it Special: A casual, centrally located sushi shop balancing big roll selection with fair pricing.

 Union Sushi is a small Union Street spot that focuses on classic rolls, basic nigiri, and quick, takeout-friendly sushi sets.
 It’s more about reliable, everyday sushi than omakase theatrics, with pricing that makes repeat visits easy.